Vera Rubin Dead At 88, Lady Astronomer Who Pioneered The Existence Of Dark Matter Faced Gender Discrimination Throughout Her Career

 Vera Rubin, the famous astronomer, also credited for her research on the existence of dark matter has died.
 According to The Washington Post, Vera Rubin passed away at an assisted living facility in Princeton, New Jersey at the age of 88 on Christmas day.
-Her death has been confirmed by her son Allan Rubin, who also said that she was suffering from dementia.
+Her death has been confirmed by her son Allan Rubin who also said that she was suffering from dementia.

 Vera Rubin is famous for entering what is traditionally considered a male dominated bastion and excelling at what she did.
 She is largely credited for verifying the existence of dark matter, which along with dark energy is now considered one of the fundamental principles in the study of the universe.
-Her discoveries, made along with physicist W. Kent Ford in the 70s brought a sea of change in the way scientists observed and understood the universe.
+Her discoveries, made along with physicist W. Kent Ford in the 70s brought a sea change in the way scientists observed and understood the universe.
 Many of her peers and later, her successors cannot but agree upon the contribution made by Vera Rubin in the study of dark matter and our current understanding of astronomy

 Vera Rubin, whose parents happened to be Jewish immigrants was born Vera Florence Cooper on July 23, 1928 in Philadelphia.
 Rubin’s father Philip Cooper, was born in Vilnius, Lithuania and was originally named Pesach Kobchefski and worked as an electrical engineer while her mother, Rose Applebaum, worked for the Bell Telephone company.
 She also has an elder sister named Ruth Cooper Burg, who worked as an administrative judge in the United States Department of Defense.
 By the time Vera had turned 10, the family had moved to Washington, D.C.
 It was in Washington that Rubin started to develop an interest in astronomy.
 She studied at the Coolidge High School following which she enrolled herself at Vassar College in Poughkeepsie, N.Y. for her BA degree in astronomy.
 Rubin eventually earned a master’s degree from Cornell back in 1951, and later, a doctorate in astronomy from Georgetown in 1954.
 Before she dedicated herself to research, she also taught at Montgomery college and later, Georgetown.